mordini/vimfiles/README.md

 Personal VIM Configuration

+To use in *nix
+Hint: run the below line by putting the cursor on it, then in vim :.w !bash

+ln -s ~/vimfiles ~/.vim && echo "source ~/vimfiles/_vimrc" > ~/.vimrc

 When first run, run
 :PluginClean
 :PluginInstall

-To use in *nix, add a symlink to .vim

-ln -s vimfiles .vim